MOVES- Credit Suisse, Invesco, Lazard

 The insurer named Michael Gould as its new chief operating officer.

-The asset management firm said it had hired Mark Sooby and Harris Ghozali as managing directors, financial advisory.
-(Compiled by Nivedita Balu in Bengaluru)
+The financial advisory and asset management firm said it had hired Mark Sooby and Harris Ghozali as managing directors, financial advisory.

+The asset management unit of Ameriprise Financial Inc said it had started building an infrastructure investment team for institutional clients in the UK and Europe.

+The equity specialist named Julian Ide as head of distribution and strategy.